 There are three ways to create a new page in the HTML Editor: using the Quick Start Wizard, starting from scratch, using a layout, or using a theme.

-Open the HTML Editor and select New Blank Page from the Welcome window.
+Open the HTML Editor and select New HTML Page from the Welcome window.

-If you already have the Editor open, go to File Menu > New Blank Page.
+If you already have the Editor open, go to File Menu > New HTML Page.

 The Quick Start Wizard lets you specify some basic page properties, including the title, DOCTYPE, character set, meta information, background, and color scheme.
 When you're done specifying this iformation, the corresponding code is automatically added to your page.

 By default, new pages include some basic HTML to help get you started.
 This includes the DOCTYPE, html, head, title, meta, and body tags, and an HTML comment stating that the page was created with CoffeeCup HTML Editor.

 Configuring the following settings as needed in the provided fields in the Quick Start window.